apache/ignite-3/modules/platforms/cpp/StyleGuide.md

 For constants we use upper case with undescore between words.
 Macro constants must start with the `IGNITE_` prefix.

-For private/protected class fields it preferrable but not mandatory to use the `m_` prefix.
+For private/protected class fields it is allowed but not required to use the `m_` prefix.

 ```
 #ifndef IGNITE_FOO_LIMIT